Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Main Results

-\subsubsection{Different numbers of sides}
+\subsection{Different Numbers of Sides}

-In this part, we compare the performance of different algorithms given different numbers of sides: $n$ = 3, 4, 5.
-The other parameters are the same as the baseline.
+In this part, we compare the performance of different algorithms for different numbers of polygon sides: $n = 3, 4, 5$.
+The other parameters are the same as in the baseline.

 The results are shown in \cref{fig:fancpgon} and \cref{tab:fancpgon}.
-Note that the change of the number of sides only works for MINLP Optimal and MINLP Heuristic.
-For Bounding Box, as shown in \cref{fig:fancpgon} and \cref{tab:fancpgon}, since its number of sides is constant (= 4), its results are always the same (ratio 97.9\%, area \SI{3235.1}{m^2}, time \SI{0.216}{s}).
-For MINLP Optimal or MINLP Heuristic, as the number of sides increases from 3 to 5, the area of the polygon becomes smaller, while the ratio is just slightly different and always close to the confidence level $\alpha$.
-This suggests that the result becomes less conservative while ensuring accuracy.
-However, the computational time increases because as the number of sides increases, the number of decision variables and constraints in \cref{eqn:framework} increases.
-To achieve a balance between conservatism and computational efficiency, we can set the number of sides to 4.
+Note that changing of the number of sides $n$ is only applicable for MINLP Optimal and MINLP Heuristic.
+For MINLP Optimal or MINLP Heuristic, as $n$ increases from $3$ to $5$, the area of the polygon becomes smaller, while the ratio is just slightly different and always closer to the confidence level $\alpha$.
+This suggests that the results of both algorithms become less conservative while ensuring accuracy.
+However, the associated computational time increases as the number of decision variables and constraints in \cref{eqn:framework} increases with an increase on $n$.
+To achieve a balance between optimality and computational efficiency, we set $n=4$.

-When the number of sides is fixed to be 4, compared with Bounding Box, the area and ratio of MINLP Optimal and MINLP Heuristic are much smaller, which suggests MINLP Optimal and MINLP Heuristic are less conservative but more accurate than Bounding Box.
-This benefits real motion planning because a less conservative set to be evaded often means less control effort to be spent.
-Plus, the computational time of MINLP Heuristic \SI{0.801}{s} is far less than MINLP Optimal \SI{70.5}{s}, while their results of area and ratio are still similar.
+When $n = 4$, the area and ratio of either MINLP Optimal or MINLP Heuristic are much smaller than those of the Bounding Box algorithm, which suggests that the polygons obtained by both MINLP Optimal and MINLP Heuristic algorithms are more tight and accurate than the Bounding Box.
+This clearly benefits real motion planning.
+When considering collision avoidance between the vehicle and an obstacle, a less conservative convex approximation of the PRS allows a larger feasible search area which may provide a better-planned trajectory.
+Plus, the computational time of MINLP Heuristic is far less than MINLP Optimal (\SI{0.801}{s} $<$ \SI{70.5}{s} for Case I and \SI{0.361}{s} $<$ \SI{18.6}{s} for Case II), while their results of area and ratio are still similar.
 This demonstrates the computational efficiency of MINLP Heuristic while ensuring accuracy, making online implementation feasible.